Need help managing your child’s allowance? BusyKid provides a way to track your child’s chore achievement and seamlessly deliver allowance funds.

 If you choose the allowance based on chores completed approach, you’ll need to approve each payday.

-The BusyKid Spend Card opens the door for your kids to gain real-world experience managing how they spend their money.
+Teaching kids to manage money can be difficult.
+Luckily, the BusyKid Spend Card opens the door for your kids to gain real-world experience managing how they spend money.

 In order to load funds onto the Spend Card, you or your child will need to use their pin number.
 Within the app, the child will only be able to load funds from their “Spend’ account.

 When the child makes the move to load their card, the parent will need to approve the transaction via text.

 As a parent, you can move any amount of money to your child’s card.
 The child or parent can check the account balance at any time in the app.

 Once the funds are on the card, the child is responsible for spending the funds appropriately.
 But if appropriate, you can always move the funds off of the card.

 The Spend Card can be used in the same way that you use other Visa debit cards, allowing for in-person and online purchases.